Nipple Flow Rates: Signs of Fast or Slow Flow in Babies

 Slow Flow: Symptoms and Signs

-You might notice your baby becoming frustrated or fussy during feeds, as they may struggle to get enough milk.
-They could tire easily, leading to shorter feeding sessions, or they may fall asleep at the breast or bottle before they’re fully satisfied.
+You might notice your baby becoming frustrated or fussy during feeds.
+They may tire out quickly, leading to shorter sessions, or fall asleep at the bottle before they’re fully satisfied.

 Impact on Baby’s Feeding